halaxa/json-machine/README.md

 <a name="step2"></a>
 ### "That didn't help"
 The other reason may be, that one of the items you iterate is itself so huge it cannot be decoded at once.
-For example, you're iterating over users and one user has thousands of "friends".
+For example, you iterate over users and one of them has thousands of "friend" objects in it.
-Use `PassThruDecoder` which does not decode item, get the json string of the user and parse it iteratively yourself using `JsonMachine::fromString()`.
+Use `PassThruDecoder` which does not decode an item, get the json string of the user and parse it iteratively yourself using `JsonMachine::fromString()`.

 ```php